stefmolin/build-your-own-simple-static-code-analyzer-talk/keynote.md

     The <code>ast.FunctionDef</code> node includes information about the arguments:
   </p>
   <p class="fragment fade-in-then-out" data-fragment-index="6">
-    The <code>body</code> contains the AST representation of the function's code:
+    Its <code>body</code> contains the AST representation of the function's code:
   </p>
   <p class="fragment fade-in-then-out" data-fragment-index="7">
     The return annotation is stored in the <code>returns</code> attribute: